 Battery is insulting or provoking physical contact, such as pushing another person; or intentionally causing bodily harm to another, for example, by hitting someone with an object.

 (720 Ill.
 Comp.
 Stat. § 5/12-3.)

 This article discusses aggravated assault and battery laws in Illinois.
 For more information on assault involving a firearm, knife, or other deadly weapon, see Assault & Battery With a Deadly Weapon in Illinois.
 For a discussion of misdemeanor assault and battery, see Assault and Battery Laws in Illinois.

-An assault is an aggravated assault if any of the following describes the incident:
+An assault is an aggravated assault if the offender: